Anonymous Parse caching

 Sizing the cache

-PgDoorman's prepared-statement cache has three layers, governed by two related config knobs:
+PgDoorman's prepared-statement cache has three layers, governed by three related config knobs:

 • prepared_statements_cache_size (default 8192) sizes the pool-level shared cache — one map per pool, keyed by query hash.
 This is the upper bound on distinct query shapes the pool will remember across all clients.
 Approximate LRU; eviction is O(N) over the whole map and never sends Close to a backend (other clients may still hold the Arc).